Coloplast A/S – Annual report – 30 September 2020

 Against this background, Coloplast has from the start reached settlements with groups of law firms.
-In June 2017, Judge Joseph Goodwin issued a court order stating that plaintiffs may no longer direct claims against Coloplast in the ongoing MDL and in September 2019 Judge Goodwin started to remand the remaining cases to the relevant Courts.
-The process is a further step towards closure and full resolution of the MDL.
+In 2017, Judge Joseph Goodwin issued a court order stating that plaintiffs may no longer direct claims against Coloplast in the ongoing MDL and in 2019 the remaining cases were remanded to the relevant Courts.

 The total expense is based on a number of estimates and assumptions and is therefore subject to substantial uncertainty.

-The remaining provision made for legal claims at 30 September 2019 amounted to DKK 0.3 billion at 30 September 2020 (DKK 0.5 billion at 30 September 2019) plus DKK 0.1bn recognised under other debt (30 September 2018: DKK 0.3bn).
+The remaining provision made for legal claims amounted to DKK 0.3 billion at 30 September 2020 (DKK 0.5 billion at 30 September 2019) plus DKK 0.1 billion recognised under other debt (DKK 0.1 billion at 30 September 2019).
 Liabilities are classified as other debt when agreements are reached with the plaintiffs’ legal counsel and amounts and timing become known.

 With reference to the prejudicial exemption in IAS 37, Coloplast will not disclose any further information about the assumptions for the provision, including any details about current and the expected number of lawsuits and settled claims.

 The disclosure of such information is believed to be detrimental to Coloplast in connection with the ongoing confidential negotiations and could inflict financial losses on Coloplast and its shareholders.

-Other liabilities relate to provisions for expenses associated with the vacating of leased premises, restructuring, guarantees and other non-legal claims.
+Other liabilities relate to provisions for expenses associated with restructuring, guarantees and other non-legal claims